Entry Point Script Validation Error Reference

 Occurs:

-This error is displayed when you attempt to upload a script file with an invalid @NApiVersion JSDoc tag value.
+This error occurs when you try to upload a script file with an invalid @NApiVersion JSDoc tag value.
 It can also be displayed if you try to modify the value of the @NApiVersion JSDoc tag in a script file that has already been uploaded.

 Correction: